MrEasybutton/GawrBar/README.md

 GawrBar is a tool made to modify your taskbar alignment and appearance in a lightweight manner.
 It's very similar in function to RoundedTB but very experimental.
 If RoundedTB is Gawr Gura, this is Gabriella Giselle.

+NOTICE: oh nyo i forgot that the search icon exists ( i dont keep it on my taskbar) so if you do have the search icon then stick to the Shoreline Mode for now

 ## 💎 Features:

 ### Three modes: